mrsac7/Data-Mining-Project/README.md

 ### Dataset

+The dataset has been taken from [Conversation AI](https://conversationai.github.io/).

 It consists of three files:
 - Training Set ([train.csv](dataset/train.csv)): Contains comments with their labels (0 or 1).
 - Test Set ([test.csv](dataset/test.csv)): We are required to predict the labels of these comments.